Rudy Lai

 2024 Q1

-CSX launched an AI-powered chatbot to streamline real estate inquiries, improving customer experience; McKinsey highlighted AI as a catalyst for improved rail planning and operations.
+CSX introduced an AI-powered chatbot to streamline real estate inquiries, improving customer service responsiveness.

 2023 Q4: no updates